goncharov-vlad/SOLID/L/README.md

-# O
+# L
-## Open–Closed Principle
+## Liskov Substitution Principle

-_Entities should be open for extension, but closed for modification_
+_Objects in the program must be replaceable with instances of their subtypes without changing the correctness of the program execution_

 ###### Example of violating of the principle:
 ```js